Use of Human Subjects (Policy 5050)

 1. Policy Purpose

-To establish policies and procedures to protect the rights, well-being, and personal privacy of individuals, to assure a favorable climate for the conduct of scientific inquiry, observations, collection of historical data, surveys, questionnaires and to protect the interests of Boise State University when conducting research involving human subjects.
+To establish processes and procedures to protect the rights, well-being, and personal privacy and confidentiality of individuals, to assure a favorable climate for the conduct of scientific inquiry, observations, collection of historical data, surveys, questionnaires and to protect the interests of Boise State University when conducting research involving human subjects.

 2. Policy Statement

-Boise State University is committed to the ethical principles for the protection of human subjects in research set forth in the Belmont Report of the National Commission for the Protection of Human Subjects in Biomedical and Behavioral Research and the Federal Common Rule 45 CFR 46.101.
-The University recognizes and accepts responsibility, which it shares with its investigators and other researchers for determining that research involving human subjects fulfills these ethical principles.
-The following general guidelines apply equally to all research involving human subjects, whether carried out solely with University resources or with assistance of outside funds.
-The University assumes responsibility for communicating and explaining these policies and guidelines to all University personnel and for providing procedural guidelines to effect their observance.
+The use of human subjects and their data and biospecimens at Boise State University is essential to the University’s research enterprise.
+Therefore, the University is committed to the ethical principles for the protection of human subjects in research set forth in the Belmont Report of the National Commission for the Protection of Human Subjects in Biomedical and Behavioral Research and the Common Rule.
+The University recognizes and accepts responsibility, which it shares with its Principal Investigators and other researchers, for determining that research involving human subjects fulfills these ethical principles.

 3.1 Federal Wide Assurance (FWA)